 June 20-24, 2018

-The ICZDG have been important “go to” meetings for the zebrafish community for more than two decades.
-Like previous ICZDG conferences, the 2018 Madison meeting will include numerous opportunities for sharing results and technologies, forging collaborations, coordinating community resources, and fostering the exposure and success of junior investigators and trainees.
+The IZFC have been important “go to” meetings for the zebrafish community for more than two decades.
+Like previous IZFC conferences, the 2018 Madison meeting will include numerous opportunities for sharing results and technologies, forging collaborations, coordinating community resources, and fostering the exposure and success of junior investigators and trainees.
 We look forward to seeing you there!

 Conference rates coming soon!

 Registration Rates Coming Soon!

 Registration Opens December 1, 2017

 The registrant list will be posted closer to the meeting date.

 A $100 handling fee will be charged for all meeting advance registration cancellations.
 Cancellation requests must be sent to email@example.com.
 No refunds will be issued for cancellations received after May 1, 2018.
 Cancelling your meeting registration does not cancel your housing.
 Please contact the University or hotel directly to cancel your housing.